AmauryPARIS/LoRa_PHY_Cxlb/README.md

 In order to show its utility, two basic python scripts are provided:

 - `udp_Node.py`: UDP node python script.
 Sends the message given by the user
 - `udp_BS.py`: UDP base station python script.
-Sends an acknoledgment).
+Sends an acknoledgment.

 :warning: Both `udp_BS.py` and `udp_Node.py` have to be run with python3.